HurricanoDev/Hurricano/README.md

 $ cd Hurricano

 ```
-2. Now rename the config.example.json file to config.json and the required enviormental variables like bot token ,owner ids etc.
+2. Now rename the config.example.json file to config.json and the required enviormental variables like bot token, ownerIds etc.
 ```json
 {
   "token": "Your bot token",